spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 #### Project structure

 When discussing mounted files, it is important to understand the structure of the Spacelift workspace.
-Every Spacelift workload gets a dedicated directory `/mnt/workspace/`, which also serves as a root for all the mounted files.&#x20;
+Every Spacelift workload gets a dedicated directory `/mnt/workspace/`, which also serves as a root for all the mounted files.

 Your Git repository is cloned into `/mnt/workspace/source/`, which also serves as the working directory for your project, unless explicitly overridden by the project root configuration setting (either on the [stack level](../stack/stack-settings.md#project-root) or on in the [runtime configuration](runtime-configuration/#project\_root-setting)).